stuartlynne/racedb_qlmux/README.md

-# racedb\_qlmuxd
+# RaceDB QLMux
 ## Tue 27 Feb 2024 07:40:50 PM PST
 ## Sun Sep 12 16:29:56 PDT 2021
 ## stuart.lynne@gmail.com

-This *racedb\_qlmuxd* git archive implements management scripts to support running RaceDB, Postgresql and qlmuxd in containers on a Linux system.
+This is a revised version of the *racedb\_qlmuxd* git archive that implements management scripts to support running RaceDB, Postgresql and qlmuxd in containers on a Linux system.

+This is updated to use the newer *qlmux_proxy*, an upgraded version of qlmuxd that uses *SNMP* to find and monitor the status of Brother QL printers and Impinj RFID readers.

+In addition a *Traefik* container is used to provide a reverse proxy to allow access to the RaceDB web interface.
+That eliminates various issues with accessing RaceDB from modern browsers.
+E.g. *Chrome* makes it difficult to download files from a site that is not *https*.

+This *racedb\_qlmux* git archive implements management scripts to support running RaceDB, Postgresql and qlmuxd in containers on a Linux system.

 The primary features: